 Dogs can develop abscesses from a wound, inappropriate chewing, or on their anal glands.
-If you notice a soft swelling, pus, or an area that is painful when touched, it's time to call the vet.
-Though there are home treatments that can reduce your pup's pain, if left untreated, the infection can severely damage your dog's health.
+If you notice that your dog has developed a soft swelling, a sore that's draining pus, or an area that's painful when touched, it's time to call the vet.
+Although there are home treatments that can reduce your pup's pain, if left untreated, the infection has the potential to severely damage your dog's health.

 An abscess results from the body's attempt to wall off an infection.
 The fight against infection results in an accumulation of white blood cells and other blood components commonly called pus.
-This liquid collects in a fleshy pocket beneath the skin, which swells and becomes very painful.
-The swelling is called an abscess.
+This liquid collects in a fleshy pocket beneath the skin that swells and becomes very painful.
+This swelling is called an abscess.

 More rarely, a “sterile abscess” can develop without any visible break in the skin.
-For instance, a bruise that causes tissue swelling and inflammation may become infected and develop a pocket of infection.
+For instance, a bruise that causes tissue swelling and inflammation may develop a pocket of infection.

-The signs include a soft swelling, often along with draining of green to yellow or even bloody pus from the infected site.
-They are usually are painful, very tender, and feel hot to the touch.
-It's common for dogs to also develop a fever, act lethargic, lose its appetite, or become reluctant to move or have the area touched.
+The signs of an abscess include a soft swelling, often with drainage of green, yellow, or even bloody pus from the infected site.
+Abscesses are usually painful, very tender, and feel hot to the touch.
+It's common for a dog with an abscess to also develop a fever, act lethargic, lose its appetite, or become reluctant to move or have the area touched.

-Bite wounds that plant infectious organisms deep into the tissue are the prime cause of abscesses for dogs.
-Dogs can also develop abscesses from being bitten or scratched by a miffed cat.
+Bite wounds that plant infectious organisms deep into the tissue are the prime cause of abscesses in dogs.
+Dogs may also develop abscesses from being bitten or scratched by a miffed cat.
 These are commonly found in the head and neck region but may appear anywhere on the body.
 Head and neck abscesses typically cause one side of the neck to swell.

-Abscesses can also result from chewing an inappropriate object which splinters.
+Abscesses may result from chewing an inappropriate object that splinters.
 In these cases, the abscess may develop on the tongue, gums, or cheek.

-Dogs also commonly suffer from anal gland abscesses, in which the area around the rectum becomes red, swollen and tender.
-Once the abscess bursts, you may notice smelly wet fur where the infection drains.
+Dogs also commonly suffer from anal gland abscesses, in which the area around the rectum becomes red, swollen, and tender.
+Once the abscess bursts, you may notice smelly, wet hair at the infection site.

-The diagnosis of an abscess is generally made from the signs.
-Other times, the veterinarian may insert a needle into the swelling, and draw off material to see if an infection is present.
+Your veterinarian generally makes the diagnosis of an abscess from the signs.
+At other times, she may insert a needle into the swelling and draw off material to see if an infection is present.

 If your dog has a heavy coat, the injury may be hidden from view.
-You might not notice the problem until your dog is in pain and flinches from your touch, or the abscess begins to drain.
-As the injury swells with pus, the skin stretches and becomes thin until it ultimately ruptures.
-The smelly fluid is white-to-greenish with tinges of blood and may soak the surrounding fur.
+You might not notice the problem until your dog is in pain and flinches when you touch it or the abscess begins to drain.
+As the injury swells with pus, the skin stretches and becomes thin until it ultimately ruptures, possibly soaking the surrounding hair.

-Abscesses should be treated as soon as they're noticed to prevent further damage to the surrounding area.
-The infection can spread until the nearby tissue dies, muscle or nerves are damaged, and/or the resulting massive wound is difficult to heal.
+An abscess should be treated as soon as possible to prevent further damage to the surrounding area.
+Otherwise, the infection can spread until nearby tissue dies, muscles or nerves are damaged, and/or the resulting wound is difficult to heal.

-In most cases, the abscess is so painful your dog must be anesthetized before the veterinarian can treat him.
-The fur around the swelling is clipped, and the area disinfected with a surgical scrub solution like betadine.
-Then the wound is lanced, the infection drained, and the abscess is flushed with a solution to clean out the inside of the infected pocket.
+In most cases, an abscess is so painful that your dog must be anesthetized before the vet can treat it.
+First, the hair around the swelling is clipped, and the area is disinfected with a surgical scrub solution like povidone-iodine.
+Then the wound is lanced, the pus is drained, and the abscess is flushed with a solution to clean out the inside of the infected pocket.

-Should the abscess rupture on its own, and your dog will allow it, you may be able to flush the area.
-Using your sink's sprayer attachment with lukewarm water can help keep it clean and speed healing.
-Do this once or twice a day until it heals.
+Should the abscess rupture on its own and if your dog will allow it, you may be able to flush the area.
+Using your sink's sprayer attachment with lukewarm water can help keep the area clean and speed healing.
+Do this once or twice a day until the wound heals.

-Drainage makes the fur wet and smelly, and the hair can hold the bacteria in place and slow healing.
-You will need to clip long fur away from the infected area.
-Your veterinarian will still need to evaluate the sore and possibly prescribe medication to fight further infection.
+Drainage makes the hair wet and smelly, and the hair can hold bacteria in place and slow healing, which means you'll need to clip long hair away from the infected area.
+Your veterinarian will still need to evaluate the abscess site and possibly prescribe medication to fight further infection.

 How to Prevent Abscesses